 Panelists will include Daniel-Paul Alva; First Assistant Defender Charles A. Cunningham; and a representative from the District Attorney's Office.
-Among the issues to be discussed:
+Among the possible issues for discussion:

-Whether live witnesses should be required at preliminary hearings or if using live witnesses should be dispensed with and police reports used instead.
+Whether live witnesses should be required at preliminary hearings;

-Whether discovery (police reports) should be furnished to defense counsel prior to preliminary hearings.
+Whether discovery should be furnished to defense counsel prior to preliminary hearings; and

-Should Philadelphia County be compared with other counties in the state?
-Are techniques used in other counties applicable to Philadelphia?
+Whether Philadelphia County should be compared with other counties in the state, and whether techniques used in other counties are applicable to Philadelphia.